ehmatthes/django-simple-deploy/docs/contributing/own_account.md

 If you're concerned about costs, you can look for platforms that have extended free trials.
 The [Choosing a Platform](../general_documentation/choosing_platform.md) page may help you find a platform that's suitable for testing with a low risk of incurring charges.

+## Destroying Resources

+Keep in mind that some platforms create more than one resource per deployment.
+For example on Fly.io, each deployment creates a new project, and a corresponding database.
+Destroying the project does not destroy the database.
+It is your responsibility to identify what resources were created on each test run, and to verify that all of these resources were actually destroyed.

 ## Higher-Tier Resources

 The default configuration for all platforms uses the cheapest resources that result in a reasonably working deployment on that platform.
 Usually this is the cheapest (hopefully free) resource available.
 Sometimes, however, we know that using the cheapest resource will result in a deployment that's so slow it's effectively useless.
 In this case we use the lowest-tier resource that is likely to provide a minimally functional working deployment.